echoz/MNcoder/README.md

 #### Sample Project
 The same project provided opens as a workspace, MNcoder.xcworkspace and contain 2 projects, one for iOS and one for Mac OS X for testing.
 All archivng and unarchiving does so in the NSTemporaryDirectory() under the file name MNCoderTest.plist or whatever is set in the #define in the MNCoder.h file.

+This project makes use of git submodules for EGOTextView.

+Remember to do `git submodules init` and `git submodules update` after cloning the project.